 Are you planning to take your dog with you when you travel?
 Before you start on your to-do list, make sure you ask yourself if travelling is something your dog will enjoy.
-If your dog isn’t a fan of new places and adventures, he may prefer to stay back with someone who takes care of him in the comfort of his own home.
+If your dog isn’t a fan of new places and adventures, he may prefer to stay with someone like a Rover.com dog sitter who offers dog boarding and lots of snuggles.
 If new adventures aren’t fun for both of you, and if your dog has a stressful time on your trip, neither of you will enjoy the experience.

 Here’s what you’ll need to know when your dog is your travel buddy.

 While you can’t take your dog on the Eurostar, you can take up to two dogs with you on all British trains free of charge.
 From National Rail Enquiries:

 - Passengers may take with them, free of charge and subject to conditions below, dogs, cats and other small animals (maximum two per passenger) provided they do not endanger or inconvenience passengers or staff.